Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1
 			// Maximum: 3.0
 			"Run Speed"				"0.0"

+			// Skip the Mutant Tank's taunting animation after incapacitating survivors.
+			// Note: Only available in Left 4 Dead 2.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Skip Taunt"				"0"

 			// The Mutant Tank's punches hit all survivors within range.
 			// Note: Both games already do this by default in Versus and Survival modes.